knative/docs/docs/admin/eventing/channel-configuration.md

         kind: InMemoryChannel
 ```

+By changing the `data.default-ch-config` property we can define the clusterDefaults and per Namespace defaults.

 This configuration is used by the Channel custom resource definition (CRD) to create platform specific implementations.

 !!! note